-COVID-19 can live on surfaces like plastic and stainless steel for up to three days (think zippers and buttons), and can remain viable in the air for three hours.
+COVID-19 can live on surfaces like plastic and stainless steel for up to three days (think zippers and buttons), and can remain viable in the air for hours.
 While experts claim clothing is a low-risk carrier for the disease, it is not impossible for germs to settle into the fibres, particularly if you spend time in the vicinity of an ill person, use sleeves to touch items, or elbows to open doors.

 A such, it is considered good practice to remove ‘outside clothes’ and launder them as soon as you get home before properly before settling into your furniture.